Ziad-cyber/Washing_Machine_Controller/README.md

 * Washing
 * Rinsing
 * Spinning
-\n Also consists of 3 modules:FSM,clock divider module,Timer (Counter) as each operation has a specific time to work in it
+<br> Also consists of 3 modules:FSM,clock divider module,Timer (Counter) as each operation has a specific time to
+work in it
 Simulation is done using modelsim